tesmaia/slowvault/README.md

 3. Set the environment variable SLOWVAULT_PATH to a location of choice
 4. Just use slowvault --help to look up how it works, it's gonna change a bit still.

+Should have cross-platform support, support for linux uses xsel to access the clipboard which might not clear things correctly.